-This BLOG On Qualifying For FHA Loans With Bad Credit And Collections Was UPDATED On July 25th, 2019
+This BLOG On Qualifying For FHA Loans With Bad Credit And Collections Was UPDATED And PUBLISHED On January 14th, 2020

 Advice On Qualifying For FHA Loans With No Lender Overlays